Affliction Warlock PvP Rotation and Playstyle (Dragonflight 10.2)

 Understanding how to generate and spend Soul Shards is crucial to maximizing your damage as an Affliction Warlock.
 Before going over the rotations, this section will talk about the basics.

 Agony damage will sometimes generate 1 Soul Shard.
-This is the
+Additionally,

 So now that you know how to generate Soul Shards, here is how you will spend them: